-A2A remains a partner to Energy company of Montenegro, La Republika is wrong27.
-November 2012. / SEE Energy News
+A2A remains a partner to Energy company of Montenegro, La Republika is wrong, SEE Energy News

 Newspaper “La Republika” announced recently that A2A plans to withdraw from Montenegro as soon as the opportunity arises.”The withdrawal of the A2A from Energy company of Montenegro (EPCG) was not provided by the A2A business plan, recently approved by the Board Directors and the Supervisory Board” they said for Montenegro Dnevne novine.